Analytic density of states of two-dimensional Chern insulator

 The dependence of the gap width $\Delta$ as a function of $m$ is shown in the Inset of Fig.~\ref{dos_edge}.
 It is seen that when $\Delta<2$ the gap of the same width is opened for the six different values of the parameter $m$, at half-filling four of these $m$ will correspond to topological insulators and other two $m$ will correspond to the trivial insulators.

 To discuss further we chose the case with the width $\Delta=1$, which is possible for $|m|=0.5$, $1.5$, and $2.5$.
 The DOS for $|m|=1.5$ and $2.5$ are shown in Fig.~\ref{dos_comp} whereas the DOS for $|m|=0.5$ is in Fig.~\ref{dos05}.
-Interestingly, it can be seen that the DOS at the edges of the band gap, i.e., $\rho (\Omega=\pm \Omega_L)$, for the topological insulator ($|m|=0.5$ and $1.5$) is larger than the one for the trivial case $|m|=2.5$.
+Interestingly, it can be seen that the DOS at the edges of the band gap, i.e., $\rho(\Omega=\pm \Omega_L)$, for the topological insulator ($|m|=0.5$ and $1.5$) is larger than the one for the trivial case $|m|=2.5$.
+Such a behavior can be explained by the fact that the topological phase with $|m|<2$ is associated with the overlap of the bands and the so-called band inversion phenomenon.
+If the off-diagonal terms $h_x({\bf k})$ and $h_y({\bf k})$ were neglected the bands only overlap, resulting enhancement of the DOS in the overlapping regime of energies.
+We note however, that enhancing of the DOS due to this mechanism is not a sufficient condition to indicate the system as topologically non-trivial.
+On the other hand, a band inversion is a necessary condition for that, at least in a broad class of tight-binding models.
 The DOS at the edges of the band gap can be obtained analytically using the properties of the elliptical integrals $K(0)=\pi/2$, namely

 The dependence of $\rho (\Omega_L)$ as a function of $m$ is shown in Fig.~\ref{dos_edge}.
 For $|m|>2$ it is a finite smooth function.
 When $|m|<2$ the function is singular and diverges at $m=\pm1$.